-(iii) Alteration of SBA/Lender's Legal Rights, Remedies or Responsibilities.
+- (iii) Alteration of SBA/Lender's Legal Rights, Remedies or Responsibilities.
 Provisions in the Relevant Documents that alter SBA or Lender's legal rights, remedies or responsibilities or impose additional duties are not acceptable.
 Examples include provisions that require SBA/Lender to: (1) Release or Waive their legal rights, remedies or claims against the seller, an oil company or other Person; (2) Subordinate the SBA/Lender lien; (3) Indemnify the seller, an oil company or any other Person; (4) Notice.
 Provide the seller, an oil company or any other Person with special notice of default or foreclosure; or (5) Forbearance.
-Provide the oil company or another Person with an exclusive period of time in which to decide what action to take before SBA/Lender can initiate liquidation activities in the event of default on the SBA loan.

-f) Questions on SBA's Franchise Policy, Requests for Reconsideration and Appeals

-- i.
-Questions on SBA's Franchise Policy should be directed to local field counsel, center counsel, SBA Chief Franchise Counsel. - ii.
-Lenders that believe SBA's franchise decision is inconsistent with this SOP may appeal the decision by forwarding a copy of the decision, along with an explanation of how the determination is perceived to be inconsistent with this SOP to Franchise Appeals@sba.gov.
+Provide the oil company or another Person with an exclusive period of time in which to decide what action to take before SBA/Lender can initiate liquidation activities in the event of default on the SBA loan. - f) Questions on SBA's Franchise Policy, Requests for Reconsideration and Appeals - (1) Questions on SBA's Franchise Policy should be directed to local field counsel, center counsel, or SBA Senior Franchise Counsel. - (2) Lenders that believe that a franchise decision that has been rendered by SBA is inconsistent with this SOP may appeal the decision by forwarding a copy of the decision, along with an explanation of how the determination is perceived to be inconsistent with this SOP to FranchiseAppeals@sba.gov.
 Franchise appeals will be reviewed by the SBA Franchise Committee comprised of OGC attorneys appointed by the Associate General Counsel for Financial Law & Lender Oversight.
-For purposes of franchise appeals, the D/FA or designee will be an ex officion member of the SBA Franchise Committee.
-The Associate General Counsel for Financial Law & Lender Oversight will retain the authority to overrule decisions rendered by the SBA Franchise Committee. - iii.
-Franchisors that would like to appeal SBA's decision not to place them on the Registry may do so following the procedures set forth in subparagraph (2) immediately above. - iv.
-Certain issues involving businesses that may be engaged in promoting religion or that may have activities of a prurient nature may be referred to the Associate General Counsel for Litigation for a decision.
+The Associate General Counsel for Financial Law & Lender Oversight will retain the authority to overrule decisions rendered by the SBA Franchise Committee.

-C. The Small Business Applicant Must Demonstrate a Need for a Guaranty on the Loan.

-- 1. The Small Business Applicant's need for the loan is determined by applying the "Credit Elsewhere Test."
-The purpose of the Credit Elsewhere test is to determine if the Small Business Applicant has the ability to obtain some or all of the requested loan funds on reasonable terms from non-Federal Federal sources without SBA assistance.
-(13 CFR §120.101) - 2.
-The lender must determine that: - a) The Small Business Applicant is unable to obtain the loan on reasonable terms without a Federal government guaranty, and - b) Some or the entire loan is not available from any of the following sources: - i.
-Non-Federal sources; or - ii.
-The resources of the applicant business.
+- C. The Small Business Applicant Must Demonstrate a Need for a Guaranty on the Loan. - 1.
+The Small Business Applicant's need for the loan is determined by applying the "Credit Elsewhere Test."
+The purpose of the Credit Elsewhere test is to determine if the Small Business Applicant along with its principals have the ability to obtain some or all of the requested loan funds from alternative sources without causing undue hardship.
+(13 CFR 120.101) - 2.
+The lender must determine that: - a) The Small Business Applicant is unable to obtain the loan on reasonable terms without a Federal government guaranty, and - b) Some or all of the loan is not available from any of the following sources: - (1) The resources of the applicant business; or - (2) The personal resources of the principals of the applicant business.

-If some or the entire loan applied for is otherwise available on reasonable terms from any of these sources, the loan application must be reduced or declined.
+If some or all of the loan applied for is otherwise available on reasonable terms from any of these sources, the loan application must be reduced or declined.